pubkey/rxdb/docs-src/quickstart.md

 }).exec();
 ```

-Other examples for the Mango Query syntax can be found [here](./rx-query.html#examples).
-In addition to the `.find()` RxQuery, RxDB has additional query objects that can be used to find the desired documents:
+More Mango query examples can be found [here](./rx-query.html#examples).
+In addition to the `.find()` RxQuery, RxDB has additional query methods for fetching the documents you need:

 - [findOne()](./rx-collection.md#findone)
 - [findByIds()](./rx-collection.md#findByIds)

 ## Observing data

-When you build a modern realtime application with RxDB, you do not only need data once, but instead you might want to subscribe to the data so that your UI is always up-to-date with the data stored on disc.
-RxDB allows to subscribe to data which is then updated even when it was changed in an other part of your application, an other browser tab or by the [replication](./replication.md).
+You might want to subscribe to data changes so that your UI is always up-to-date with the data stored on disc.
+RxDB allows you to subscribe to data changes even when the change happens in another part of your application, another browser tab, or during database [replication/synchronization](./replication.md).

 ### Observing queries

-To observe a query, instead of calling `.exec()` you get the observable of the RxQuery object via `.$` and then subscribe to it.
+To observe changes to records returned from a query, instead of calling `.exec()` you get the observable of the RxQuery object via `.$` and then subscribe to it.

 ```ts
 const observable = myDatabase.todos.find({